 In order to provide equity and efficiency in the administration of conduct review procedures, the following guidelines have been created.
 These guidelines should be interpreted in light of the philosophy and procedures stated above.
-If there is more than one complainant or more than one respondent for a specific incident, the cases may be considered separately.
+If there is more than one reporting party or more than one responding party for a specific incident, the cases may be considered separately.

-The hearing shall be conducted in accordance with the following general format:
+The hearing shall be conducted in accordance with the following general format.

 - 1. The chairperson shall inform all parties involved of the procedure to be followed at the hearing. - 2.
-The chairperson shall then read the charges against the respondent and shall ask that individual if s/he understands the charges and whether or not s/he concurs with them.
-If the respondent concurs, the College Conduct Board shall then consider the charges as accurate and hear any information that the respondent may present in mitigation or explanation. - 3.
-If the respondent does not concur, the College Conduct Board shall then hear the evidence in support of the charges.
-The complainant may present these or may ask a Sexual Misconduct Response Advisor to do so in her/his behalf.
-After presentation of the evidence in support of the charges the respondent shall have the opportunity to: - a. present evidence in refutation of any or all the charges, - b. present any other relevant information, - c. question witnesses testifying in support of the charges. - 4.
-Both the complainant (or her/his proxy) and the respondent may ask questions of the College Conduct Board members.
-Members may ask questions of the student charged as well as of any

-- witness testifying at the hearing.
-Off-campus advisors may not enter into discussion, ask questions or make comments during the hearing. - 5.
-The students and all other non-members of the College Conduct Board will be excused, except the Dean of Students or designee who is to be consulted concerning penalty. - 6.
+The chairperson shall then read the charges against the respondent and shall ask that individual if they understand the charges and whether or not they concur with them.
+If the responding party concurs, the College Conduct Board shall then consider the charges as accurate and hear any information that the respondent may present in mitigation or explanation. - 3.
+If the responding party does not concur, the College Conduct Board shall then hear the evidence in support of the charges.
+The reporting party may present these or may ask a Advisor to do so in their behalf.
+After presentation of the evidence in support of the charges the responding party shall have the opportunity to: - a. present evidence in refutation of any or all the charges, - b. present any other relevant information, - c. question witnesses testifying in support of the charges. - 4.
+Both the reporting party (or their proxy) and the responding party may ask questions of the College Conduct Board members.
+Members may ask questions of the student charged as well as of any witness testifying at the hearing.
+Off-campus advisors may not enter into discussion, ask questions or make comments during the hearing. - The students and all other non-members of the College Conduct Board will be excused, except the Dean of Students or designee who is to be consulted concerning penalty. - 6.
 The College Conduct Board will deliberate and formulate its findings and recommendations.